renderedtext/cli/README.md

 While developing please follow the [CLI development guide](guide.md).

-To run the CLI locally, use the `bundle exec semaphore`.
+To run the CLI locally, use the `bundle exec sem`.